-The texture was light and felt very moisturising, plus the scent reminded me of Elemis Superfood Facial Oil.
-The product disappeared into my skin easily and I did notice a difference in terms of puffiness after a few weeks of use.
+The texture was light and felt very moisturizing, plus the scent reminded me of Elemis Superfood Facial Oil (opens in new tab).
+The product disappeared into my skin easily and I did notice I had less puffy eyes after a few weeks.
 I wouldn’t say I saw a noticeable change in comparison with my usual eye cream, but that suits me if I can get the same effect at a fraction of the price.
-Whether or not the long-term anti-ageing impact would be compromised by the replacement, I’m not sure.
+Whether or not the long-term impact would be compromised by the replacement, I’m not sure.
 But after using the product for a month, I didn’t see any real change due to the switch, which was encouraging.

 The verdict: I’m impressed with the results and would continue to use this over my usual eye cream, at least in the short term.